techlib/celus/docs/admin.rst

 Because platforms differ in their content, there is no "one size fits all" definition of interest for all of them.
 Instead interest has to be defined for each platform individually.
-This means telling Celus which report types should be used to compute interest data for that platform - for example it might be the COUNTER 4 BR2 report for one platform and the COUNTER 4 JR1 report for another - depending on that kind of content is available on that platform and how it is used by the consortium.
+This means telling CELUS which report types should be used to compute interest data for that platform - for example it might be the COUNTER 4 BR2 report for one platform and the COUNTER 4 JR1 report for another - depending on that kind of content is available on that platform and how it is used by the consortium.